🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 But unrealistic expectations.

-It's still in his first year, and they're they're taking these these couple things and making it a big deal, which is funny to me because in their mind they're saying he is capable of it.
+It's still in its first year, and they're taking these couple things and making it a big deal, which is funny to me because in their mind, they're saying he is capable of it.

 Right.